Factorization of Power Corrections in the Drell-Yan Process in EFT: NLP operator products in SCET

-As shown in previous examples, matrix elements of the of TMDPDFs are rapidity divergent and require subtractions via rapidity counterterms proportional to the leading order operator $T_{(0,0)}$.
-The renormalization constants for the rest of the subleading TMDPDFs are found to be
+As shown in previous examples, matrix elements of the $T_{(i,j)}$'s are rapidity divergent and require subtractions via rapidity counterterms proportional to the leading order operator $T_{(0,0)}$.
+The renormalization constants for the rest of the subleading $T_{(i,j)}$'s are found to be

 and

 for the operators $T_{(2_1,0)}$ through $T_{(0,2_2)}$, and

 for the remaining operators $T_{(2_3,0)}$ through $T_{(0,2_4)}$.